christophrumpel/christophrumpel.github.io/_posts/2015-09-08-new-acl-features-in-laravel.md

 });
 {% endhighlight startinline %}

+##Use it in Blade
+Still not enough?
+Great, because here is more.
+You can make use of this features in Blade too.
+This comes handy when we want display something depending on the user's permissions.
+In our case we want to show an edit link for comments which belong to me.
+Here we go!

+{% highlight PHP startinline %}
+// Inside a blade template file
+// ...

+@can('update-comment', $comment)
+    {% raw %}<a href="/comment/{{ $comment->id }}/edit">Edit Comment</a>{% endraw %}
+@endcan
+{% endhighlight startinline %}

 ##Conclusion
 Laravel 5.1.11 was a small release, but it is still providing some great new ACL features to the framework.
 Read more about it [here](http://laravel.com/docs/5.1/authorization) and start toying around.